KlazHTT/personal-website/pages/using.md

 For video streaming, I rotate through a number of services and only subscribe for a month at a time to watch what I want.
 In some months, I don't have an active subcription running, so this number is a little inflated.

 For 2025:
 - I intend to stop using YNAB because its subscription cost has significantly increased over the years and no longer feels worth it to me.
-Currently, considering using [Actual](https://actualbudget.com/) which would slightly increase my PikaPod costs for an additional managed web app.
+Currently, considering using [Actual](https://actualbudget.com/) which would only slightly increase my PikaPod costs for an additional managed web app.
 - Consider whether Ghost(Pro) is worth it.

+Otherwise, I am quite happy with how much I am spending on my online subscriptions.
+It could be better, but I am satisfied that it is below $100 CAD per month.